yaph/logya/docs/templates.rst

 filesource
 ----------

 You can use the ``filesource`` function to include the text of an external file on a page.
 The optional ``limit`` parameter specifies how many lines to include, if not provided the whole file will be included.
-The file content is escaped, so that you can display HTML or other source code.
+The file content is escaped by default, so that you can display HTML or other source code.
 The example below is taken from the `d3.geomap documentation <http://d3-geomap.github.io/>`_.

 ::